Road Accident Analysis

 Currently, the steering committee has the following members:

-- Secretary Mrs. Lina Lazarenko, FSCL, Vilnius
+- Chairperson Mrs. Lina Lazarenko, FSCL Vilnius

 - QCC representative Dr. Bogdan Bobos, NIFE, Bucharest